fr3e1/30-2-notes/Math 30-2/Chapter 5/vocabulary/extrapolate.md

-The process used to estimate a value outside the domain of a set of data.
+The process used to estimate a value outside the [[Domain]] of a set of data.